Astor Radio Corporation: Astor

 In the 1970s as discussions were looming about the proposed tariff reduction scheme and what this would mean for Australian manufacturing Mr Huye (Philips of Holland) featured predominantly in the media discussing the 25% tariff reductions, trying to pressure the government not to look for cheap colour TV sets from Japan but to invest locally by increasing protections to the local industry so the industry could compete and adjust before any reductions could take place.
 After Philips took hold of Astor, the Australian consumer electronics landscape would see the manufacturing arrangements collapse overnight in a very short time.
 A company offering “employment with career progression" which was touted in advertisements for positions at Astor / Radio Corp swiftly ended.
-Skilled Welders, solderers, and wiring experts (who could follow diagrams) were previously sought for in the hundreds in the papers would all loose their jobs.
+Skilled welders, solderers, and wiring experts (who could follow diagrams) who were previously sought for in the hundreds, in the papers, would all lose their jobs.
 In 1972 Astor completely vanished from the employment section of the newspaper database under Radio Corporation (EIL).

 Electronic Industries continued to produce its fridges and dryers up to 1974 from its Clayton plant, however, a news article from Mr Huye of Philips cites the tariff reduction scheme of 25% in 1973 as the reason workers would be laid off in stages in 1973/4.
 However, it seems that the company manufacturing had almost certainly ended completely by 1973.
 It may have been an early decision by Huye to shut down the radio and television manufacturing first as the Australian manufacturing landscape made the investment in colour TV manufacturing untenable.
 Some alarm clocks and transistor radios bearing the Astor logo appeared in the late 1970s marketed by Phillips but were produced in low-wage countries like Hong Kong and ultimately it was decided to drop subsidiary trademarks like Astor as Philips streamlined its product offerings into Phillips.

 Astor House in Grant Street, South Melbourne was being sublet by 1974 to office space - perhaps vacated by Astor/Radio Corporation.
 It was noted in a news article that receivership meetings were being held here by then, with no other affiliation with Astor other than that the meetings took place at Astor House in South Melbourne.
 By the late 1970s, the Astor name had been removed from the building and the famous name had vanished from the domestic appliance market completely.

 The local electronics industry had completely disappeared by 1980, with none of Astor's or any subsidiary of EIL/Philips' factories in operation by the end of the 1970s.
 After the local production of Astor TV and radio units ceased along with other local manufacturing, the speaker factories also went out of business.
 Plessey-Rola, the producer of locally manufactured speakers became a victim of the chain and link effect and closed its doors in 1975.
 They decried that as soon as a cheaper alternative was available from Japan their market share was too small to be viable.